isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 <p>Based on the P1 registration for Rulang Primary School over the past few
 years, balloting is usually conducted at Phase 2B.
 Priority admission to a school will be given to children in this order:</p><pre><code>i.
 Singapore Citizens living within 1km of the school&nbsp;
 ii.
-Singapore Citizens living between 1km and 2km of the school&nbsp;

-iii.
-Singapore Citizens living outside 2km of the school&nbsp;

-iv.
-Permanent Residents living witihin 1km of the school&nbsp;

-v.
-Permanent Residents living between 1km and 2km of the school&nbsp;
+Singapore Citizens living between 1km and 2km of the school&nbsp;iii.
+Singapore Citizens living outside 2km of the school&nbsp;iv.
+Permanent Residents living witihin 1km of the school&nbsp;v.
+Permanent Residents living between 1km and 2km of the school&nbsp;vi.

-vi.
 Permanent Residents living outside 2km of the school&nbsp;&nbsp;</code></pre>
+<p></p>
 </li>
 <li>
 <p>Thus, in the selection of Parent Volunteers, <em>greater consideration will be given to parents of Singapore Citizen children who live within 1km from the school from the time of registration</em>.